yumingchang1991/alpha-camp-url-shortener/README.md

 `npm i` <br>

 **NOTE**
-- Font awesome & Bootstrap are linked through CDN. no actions from you, YAY!
+- Font awesome are linked through CDN. no actions from you, YAY!
 <br><br>

 #### step4: add environment variable to connect to your MongoDB